 - Referrals to community resources

-In addition to the Norton Cancer Prevention and Resource Center and Health Resource Center at Norton Suburban Hospital, a support program designed for survivors of gynecological cancers meets the fourth Monday of each month at 6 p.m. in room 102, of the Women's Pavilion, Medical Plaza III, at Norton Suburban Hospital.
+In addition to services at the Norton Cancer Institute Resource Center at Norton Suburban Hospital, a support program designed for survivors of gynecological cancers meets the fourth Monday of each month at 6 p.m. in the Marshall Women’s Health & Education Center, Norton Medical Plaza 3, Room 102, at Norton Suburban Hospital.
 For more information on the group, call (502) 899-6963.

 Norton Healthcare is available to answer questions you may have on gynecological cancers.
 Please email us at firstname.lastname@example.org and a health care professional will research and respond to your question within 48-hours.
 Exceptions may include weekends and holidays.
 Most questions are answered within one business day.